 Professor Booth created numerous successful, longstanding educational experiences at Kellogg.
 She co-created, served as co-Academic Director, taught, and coached in Kellogg's Executive program "Energizing People for Performance.
 Booth led a team of teaching coaches to develop the longstanding and popular Personal Leadership Insights MBA course, which roughly 480 students take in any given academic year.
 She collaborated with NU's Center for Leadership to create another Kellogg high-demand MBA course, Leader as Coach.
 And recently, she developed a new MBA-level class that will launch in the spring of 2022 called Leading with Empathy: Enhancing Your Emotional Intelligence to Lead Others in Diverse Settings.

 For over 15 years, Professor Booth served as Academic Director of numerous leadership development programs in Executive Education for both open enrollment and custom clients.
 In these programs, she continuously designed and updated the curriculum.
 Also, she is the co-author of several case studies on leadership and people management topics.

 In Kellogg's Executive and Executive Masters programs, she teaches sessions on the Leader as Coach, Leading with Empathy, and Communication Styles.

-Before joining Kellogg, Brenda taught elective seminars at Stanford University and wrote a case study on change management for the University of Michigan - Graduate School of Management.
-Prior to pursuing her doctorate, Brenda accumulated several years of work experience in corporate settings in the functional areas of accounting, finance and marketing.
-She started her career at Home Box Office as a financial analyst and went on to publish an investors' report on the insurance industry for the former investment bank Salomon Brothers while obtaining her MBA from Stanford University.
-She also was an account executive with the advertising agency Leo Burnett.
+Before joining Kellogg, while a master's student, Brenda taught an elective seminar at Stanford University, published an investors' report on the insurance industry for the former investment bank Salomon Brothers; and wrote a case study on change management for the University of Michigan's Graduate School of Management.
+In addition, she accumulated several years of work experience in corporate settings in the functional areas of accounting, finance, and marketing.
+She started her career at Home Box Office as a financial analyst and was an account executive with the advertising agency Leo Burnett.

 Prerequisite: MORS 430-0.